-Actually, simplicity is what sets Headspace apart.
-If you look at Headspace VS Buddhify, for instance, Buddhify offers lots of different ways to meditate in your daily life, where Headspace is entirely about developing a habit of meditating each and every day.
+Simplicity is what sets Headspace apart.
+If you look at Headspace VS Buddhify (below), for instance, Buddhify offers lots of different ways to meditate in your daily life, where Headspace is entirely about developing a habit of meditating each and every day.

-Overall, Headspace is the best meditation app for newcomers and for those who want to develop a habit of meditation.
+So, for simplicity and personality, choose Headspace.
+It’s the best meditation app for beginners and for people who want to develop a habit of meditation.

 Calm (Free, optional monthly subscription)

-When you download the free version of Calm you will gain access to a number of guided meditations, and you can unlock more guided meditations by signing up to a monthly subscription.
+When you download and install the free version of Calm you will gain access to a number of guided meditations, and you can unlock more guided meditations by signing up to a monthly subscription.

 There are definitely meditation apps with better voices.
 If we look at Calm VS Insight Meditation Timer, for instance, the latter has lots of recordings with noted meditation teachers who know how to present guided meditations more effectively.
 But this is a relatively minor setback for a truly wonderful app.

-Highly recommended for anyone looking for a pretty app with stunning production values.
+- Highly recommended for anyone who want a beautiful app with stunning production values.